NordicHPC/envkernel/README.md

 thus can be any normal Docker argument.
 If `,copy` is included in the `--mount` command options, the directory will be copied before mounting.
 This may be useful if the directory is on a network mount which the root docker can't access.
+It is recommended to always use the form of options with `=`, such as `--option=X`, rather than separating them with a space, to avoid problems with argument/option detection.